Weddings & Events

 Tall ships, fresh air, and beautiful water views make a wonderful backdrop for any event.
-With a variety of unique venues, Mystic Seaport is the perfect setting to create unforgettable memories.
+With a variety of unique venues, Mystic Seaport Museum is the perfect setting to create unforgettable memories.
 Whether you’re planning a wedding, meeting, corporate event, memorial luncheon, family reunion or other special event, our outstanding venues capture the area’s historic New England charm, providing you and your guests the perfect spot for your special day.

 Wedding and Reception Venues

 For a New England-style venue with unsurpassed views of the historic Mystic River, the River Room at Latitude 41° is the perfect spot.
 With a Terrace Patio for cocktails, this location provides the perfect blend of both an indoor and outdoor venue for up to 200 guests.
 For our winter events, the fireplace provides a cozy atmosphere for your winter wedding or company holiday party.